leoc-22/brightness-util/README.md

 ![how the app looks like](./example.png)

-The project uses private DisplayServices/CoreDisplay SPI calls (mirroring the `nriley/brightness` fallback chain), so it is only meant for personal, locally signed use.
+The project uses private DisplayServices/CoreDisplay SPI calls (mirroring the `nriley/brightness` fallback chain).

 ## Features